klaasnienhuis/devfab/docs/guide/materials/textures.md

 2. Create a new texture object with the uid of the texture
 3. Set the material with `api.setMaterial`

-You see that the texture object is very minimal.
+You see that the new texture object that we create is very minimal.
 It only contains the uid.
 We can ignore all other properties that we saw earlier until we cover them in a new lesson.

 ## Reusing textures